 These same emollient properties make isononyl isononanoate an ideal ingredient for hair care products.
 It forms a smooth, even film on the surface of the hair that provides increased slip between adjacent hair strands, which makes detangling easier.
 Isononyl isononanoate further reduces tangling by smoothing and flattening the cuticle surface, which can also add shine and gloss to the hair.
 It leaves the hair feeling soft and silky without weighing it down or making it feel greasy.

-The Panel noted that nonanoic acid and its esters may increase the dermal penetration of other ingredients.Therefore, the Panel cautioned that care should be taken in formulating cosmetic products that contain these ingredients in combination with other ingredients for which dermal absorption was a concern.
+The Expert Panel noted that nonanoic acid and its esters may increase the dermal penetration of other ingredients.
+The Expert Panel cautioned that care should be taken in formulating cosmetic products that contain these ingredients in combination with other ingredients for which dermal absorption was a concern.

 References:Johnson, W, 2012.
 ‘Final Report of the Cosmetic Ingredient Review Expert Panel on the Safety Assessment of Pelargonic Acid (Nonanoic Acid) and Nonanoate Esters’, International Journal of Toxicology.